-Users have no expectation of privacy with respect to any electronic communication and content created, viewed or saved while using Morningside College-controlled electronic devices.
+Users have no expectation of privacy with respect to any electronic communication and content created, viewed or saved while using Morningside University-controlled electronic devices.
 It is extremely important that: (1) all Users who send e-mail messages recognize that there can be no assurance that they will be seen only by the intended addresses; and (2) all Users act carefully, professionally, and responsibly with respect to e-mail messages.
 Users should take extra care when communicating highly sensitive or confidential information.

-Morningside College reserves the right to access and disclose computer files on any Morningside College controlled electronic environment and messages sent over its e-mail system, for any purpose, including disclosure of appropriate e-mail messages or computer files to law enforcement officials, with or without notice to any User(s) who may have created such a computer file or sent or received such messages.
-It also reserves the right to destroy any and all computer files and messages at any time pursuant to Morningside College's Record Retention and Document Destruction Policy, subject to limitations required by law enforcement officials or other legal authority.
+Morningside University reserves the right to access and disclose computer files on any Morningside University controlled electronic environment and messages sent over its e-mail system, for any purpose, including disclosure of appropriate e-mail messages or computer files to law enforcement officials, with or without notice to any User(s) who may have created such a computer file or sent or received such messages.
+It also reserves the right to destroy any and all computer files and messages at any time pursuant to Morningside University's Record Retention and Document Destruction Policy, subject to limitations required by law enforcement officials or other legal authority.

-C. Compliance with Morningside College's Policies and Procedures not limited to Morningside College's harassment and discrimination policies and FERPA policies.
-Users may not use Morningside College's computers or other equipment in a manner that violates another's rights under FERPA, HIPAA or any other applicable law pertaining to privacy or confidentiality.
+C. Compliance with Morningside University's Policies and Procedures

+Users must adhere to all of Morningside University's policies and procedures when using Morningside University's equipment, including when using Morningside University's equipment to engage with other users online via social networking or in virtual spaces.
+This includes, but is not limited to Morningside University's harassment and discrimination policies and FERPA policies.
+Users may not use Morningside University's computers or other equipment in a manner that violates another's rights under FERPA, HIPAA or any other applicable law pertaining to privacy or confidentiality.